L1fescape/L1fescape/README.md

 ## deploy

-the webapp in `app` is deployed automatically via cloudflare pages the api in `api` is deployed automatically via cloudflare workers
+the frontend in `app/` is deployed via vercel and the backend in `api/` is deployed via cloudflare workers. both are deployed automatically on new changes to the `main` branch.

 ## devcontainer